 If you own property in Estonia and change a place of residence in the population register, then it does not change your ownership.
 The population register holds only information about a place of residence and not information about individual´s ownership of real estate.
 This information can be found from the Estonian Land Register.

 If you gave birth, got married, divorced or changed your name in the United States, you need to provide the Consulate General with this information.
-An Apostilled original document (e.g. birth certificate) should be sent to the Consulate General (3 Dag Hammarskjöld Plaza, Suite 6B, 305 East 47th St, New York, NY 10017-2001) together with a copy of your Estonian citizen´s passport or ID-card (and a copy of your spouse’s passport in case of marriage).
+An Apostilled original document (e.g. birth certificate) should be sent to the Consulate General (3 Dag Hammarskjöld Plaza, Suite 6B, 305 East 47th St, New York, NY 10017-2001) together with a copy of your Estonian citizen´s passport or ID-card (and a copy of your spouse’s passport in case of marriage and a copy of other parent’s passport in case of birth).
+Documents must be accompanied with free form application to register vital statistics event in Estonian population register.
 The original document will be returned to you within a couple of weeks after your data in the Estonian population register has been updated.
 Learn more about the requirements for the issuance of Apostille here.

 You can do it on the website eesti.ee by using e-services of the population register and it is accessible with an Estonian ID-card or through the identification services of Estonian banks.
 With an Estonian ID-card, a person can access state and private sector e-services and digitally sign documents.
 The ID-card is mandatory for foreigners staying permanently in Estonia.

 The Consulate General issues the English version of the required certificate (birth, marriage, divorce or the change of name).
 Click here for further information.

 Unfortunately, you cannot do it at the Consulate General.
 However, you are able to receive your driving license from foreign representation.
 Read more about it from the Estonian Road Administration website.